-The Student Success Center offers a range of support services focused on helping students have a positive and successful college experience.
+The Student Success Center offers a range of support services, both online and in-person, focused on helping students have a positive and successful college experience.
 Services include academic and transfer advising; personal counseling; support for students with disabilities; makeup testing; and free tutorial assistance.
 In addition, the Student Success Center facilitates the College's placement testing and new student advising processes.
 These services are available without charge to students enrolled in credit classes.
+Students may contact the Student Success Center via email, phone, or Skype to discuss appropriate services.